Semantic Driven Multi-Camera Pedestrian Detection: Related Work

 \subsection{Monocular people detection}

 As stated in Section \ref{sec:introduction}, automatic monocular pedestrian detection is considered a mature technology able to obtain accurate results in a broad range of scenarios.
-According to exhaustive surveys and evaluation benchmarks \cite{garcia2015people,dollar2012pedestrian}, there is a plethora of pedestrian detectors yielding good performance in varied scenarios.
-Traditional algorithms as ACF \cite{dollar2014fast} and DPM \cite{cho2012real} successfully operate in low-populated scenarios.
-In the more challenging crowded scenarios, well established object detectors as Faster-RCNN \cite{renNIPS15fasterrcnn} and YOLO \cite{redmon2016you}, based on Convolutional Neural Networks, obtain high performance as far as their architectures are trained to detect people.
-Nevertheless, in scenarios with severe-occlusions, the performance of these algorithms decreases.
+Well established object detectors based on CNNs as Faster-RCNN \cite{renNIPS15fasterrcnn} and YOLOv3 \cite{redmon2018yolov3}, have demonstrated their reliability during the last years.
+Adapting their core schemes, recent approaches have further increased their performance.
+Specifically, YOLOv3 has been improved by both decreasing the complexity of the model through new architecture designs \cite{long2020pp} and by efficient model scaling \cite{wang2020scaled}.

+Alternatively, novel detectors\textemdash also based on CNNs, have been proposed.
+Tan et al. \cite{tan2020efficientdet} proposed a weighted bi-directional feature pyramid network allowing easy and fast multi-scale feature fusion, and obtaining a new family of detectors called EfficientDet, that achieved a new state-of-the-art performance in the COCO dataset \cite{lin2014microsoft}.
+Alternatively, Zhu et al. \cite{zhu2020deformable} proposed to use attention in the form of deformable transformers to also obtain state-of-the-art results.

+Nevertheless, even though the most recent works have demonstrated really high performances, in scenarios with severe-occlusions the performance of these algorithms decreases.